When is Disney+ launching in the UK? How much does it cost? How do I sign up?

 The launch of the service will coincide with the expiration of a deal between Marvel and Netflix.

-We’ve seen a culling of Netflix’s Marvel TV collection in latest months, which can be associated to Disney’s personal streaming agenda.
-Iron Fist, Daredevil and Luke Cage have all been cancelled, with the way forward for Jessica Jones and The Punisher at present unknown (past the already slated third season of Jessica Jones, and the upcoming second season of The Punisher).
+We’ve seen a culling of Netflix’s Marvel TV sequence in current months, which can be associated to Disney’s personal streaming agenda.
+Iron Fist, Daredevil and Luke Cage have all been cancelled, with the way forward for Jessica Jones and The Punisher at the moment unknown (past the already slated third season of Jessica Jones, and the approaching second season of The Punisher).

 - Jessica Jones and The Punisher axed by Netflix